sola-st/CodeCureAgent/README.md

 - It initiates the autonomous repair process, first classifying the warning as true positive or false positive and then fixing or suppressing the warning accordingly.
 - Logs detailing each step performed will be displayed in your terminal.

 ## IV.
-Experiment Setup and Evaluation
+Running and Evaluating your own Experiment

 All utility scripts must be run from the folder [code_cure_agent](code_cure_agent).